alephium/www/src/content/blog/2021-11-05_Alephium-s-first-live-AMA-761a90d3f672/index.md

 description: 'On November 3rd, 2021 the Alephium team answered all the questions sourced from the community.
 A warm thank you to everyone for asking so…'
 ---

-On November 3rd, 2021 the Alephium team answered all the questions sourced from the community.
-A warm thank you to everyone for asking so…

----

 ### Alephium’s first live AMA

 <figure id="d103" class="graf graf--figure graf-after--h3">